School Science Lessons

 Mint is another great smelling herb with many different varieties.

-Spearmint or Egyptian mint, variegated apple mint or pineapple mint are lower in menthol than peppermint, making.
+Spearmint or Egyptian mint, variegated apple mint or pineapple mint are lower in menthol than peppermint, making them less hot to taste.

 Sprinkle leaves on fruit and in drinks or mix with some butter to melt over vegetables.